M-Scott-Lassiter/Excel-File-Cataloger/README.md

 Example Filter Strings:
 -  *America, United States, Mexico, Canada*
 -  *Gunsmoke, "The Good, The Bad, and the Ugly", High Noon*

+## Building the Webpage
+Press the `Build Webpage` button.
+A prompt will ask for confirmation to rebuild the webpage.
+The utility will overwrite the existing webpage of the same name (if it exists), but does not modify any other files or folders.

 # How to Use the Webpage